poblabs/weewx-belchertown/README.md

 ## Customizing About Page and Records Page

 The About Page and Records Page offer some areas for custom HTML to be run.
+To edit these pages, go to the `skins/Belchertown` folder.

+* Create (or edit) the `about.inc` and `records.inc` files with your text editor, such as Notepad or Nano.
+    * These files take full HTML, so you can get fancy if you want.
-To edit these pages, go to the `skins/Belchertown` folder, and edit the `about.inc` and `records.inc` files with your text editor.
-Then restart weewx for the changes to take effect.
+* Then restart weewx for the changes to take effect.

 ## Using Metric